clickglue/time-tracking-dashboard-react/README.md

   - [ ] Add CSS classes with BEM notation to the sections
   - [ ] Develop CSS content for mobile.
 Work from elements high in the tree to elements lower in the tree.
   - [ ] CSS Content for other formats
-- [ ] JS
+- [ ] JSX
   - [ ] Build js
 - [ ] Test and iterate
-  - [ ] Add their email and submit the form
-  - [ ] See a success message with their email after successfully submitting the form
-  - [ ] See form validation messages if:
-    - [ ] The field is left empty
+  - [ ] Visually check
-    - [ ] The email address is not formatted correctly
+  - [ ] Check responsiveness
-    - [ ] View the optimal layout for the interface depending on their device's screen size
   - [ ] See hover and focus states for all interactive elements on the page
-- [ ] Publish and solve links
+- [ ] Publish with gh-pages and solve links
 - [ ] Update README.md

 ### Built with